Off-Campus Work-Study Policies and Procedures

 If satisfactory performance does not occur within the designated time frame, you may proceed with the termination.
 We recommend that supervisors give students two weeks notice of termination.

 Immediate termination is expected for gross misconduct, which includes, but is not limited to, actions threatening the safety of others, malicious use or theft of agency property, or falsification/forgery of timesheets or other documents.
-Report such cases immediately to the Work-Study Manager.
+Report such cases immediately to the Off-Campus Payroll Coordinator.

 A student’s record of involuntary termination for gross misconduct may result in further disciplinary action by the University.